 “The discount is almost geometric as you go up,” Miller says.
 "Below the fourth floor, you’re looking at a price about 5 percent less on each higher floor.
 Above that, it’s even more.”

-6. Apartments on which banks are reluctant to lend
+6) Where banks are reluctant to lend

-Examples, according to one mortgage broker who wished to remain anonymous, include brownstones, walk-ups above the fourth floor, HDFC (income-restricted) co-ops, condos where a single entity owns more than 10 percent, recent conversions where many tenants are still rent-stabilized, and anything with more than 20 percent commercial space.
+Sellers often offer small discounts for apartments that they know are not popular with the banks.
+Examples, according to one mortgage broker who wished to remain anonymous, include brownstones, walk-ups above the fourth floor, HDFC (income-restricted) co-ops, condos where a single entity owns more than 10 percent of the apartments, recent conversions where many tenants are still rent-stabilized, and anything with more than 20 percent commercial space.

 But before you jump on one of these deals (and/or try and muster up enough money to buy one in cash), think about why the lenders are wary.

-“If you can handle that, it’s an issue that’s easily overcome.
-But if it’s an issue like a sponsor still owns 50 percent of units -- you really need to check with a lawyer about the risks.
-In that case, if the sponsor/investor falls on tough times, it could negatively affect everyone in the building,” Stone says.
+“If you can handle that, it’s an issue that’s easily overcome," he says.
+"But if it’s an issue like a sponsor still owns 50 percent of units, you really need to check with a lawyer about the risks.
+In that case, if the sponsor/investor falls on tough times, it could negatively affect everyone in the building."

-7. A fixer-upper
+7) A fixer-upper

-8. Challenging layouts
+8) Challenging layouts